skip to content

 Research Interests:

-A major focus of our research programme is to define the role of the brain in amino acid homeostasis.
-Half of the amino acids, building blocks for proteins, cannot be synthesised by mammalian cells and must be obtained through the diet; shortage in these essential amino acids rapidly drives protein hunger.
-Conversely, high circulating levels of amino acids can promote metabolic and neurological diseases; mammals have evolved strategies to putatively avoid chronic amino acid excess, including the robust satiety response to high-protein diets.
+Half of the amino acids cannot be synthesized by mammalian cells and must be obtained through the diet.
+A shortage of these essential amino acids rapidly drives protein hunger, yet high circulating levels of amino acids is toxic, leading to metabolic and neurological diseases.

-Oligodendrocytes are myelin forming cells that ensheathe axons to allow rapid saltatory conduction of action potentials.
-Oligodendrocytes are normally long-lived in the healthy brain, but rapidly turnover in the median eminence, the brain region through which hypothalamic neurons access blood signals, leading to rapid myelin renewal.
-We work on the hypothesis that nutrient sensing by median eminence oligodendrocytes promotes structural remodelling in neuroendocrine circuits, tuning their activity and sensitivity to metabolic signals.
-In addition, we propose that hypothalamic myelin represents peripheral energy availability and regulates neuroendocrine functions to promote energy homeostasis.
+Oligodendrocytes are myelin-forming cells that ensheathe axons to allow rapid saltatory conduction of action potentials.
+While oligodendrocytes are typically long-lived in a healthy brain, we have found that they rapidly turnover in the median eminence—the brain region through which hypothalamic neurons access blood signals—leading to rapid myelin renewal.
+This plasticity is regulated by nutritional and metabolic cues.
+We are actively working on identifying the functional significance of median eminence oligodendrocyte and myelin turnover in neuroendocrine functions and energy and glucose homeostasis.

 Group Members: